-- individuals for whom no valid consent has been received (see Chapter 2 of the Green Book) - · children and infants under 2 years of age - adults aged 18 years and over - individuals who have received a dose of influenza vaccine for the current season, unless they are individuals aged 2 to less than 9 years in a clinical risk group category listed in Chapter 19 of the Green Book who should, in the first season they are vaccinated against influenza, receive a second dose of LAIV at least 4 weeks after the first dose - individuals with a confirmed anaphylactic reaction to a previous dose of influenza vaccine - individuals with a confirmed anaphylactic reaction to any component of LAIV (such as gelatine) or residue from the manufacturing process (such as gentamicin), with the exception of egg proteins (see Additional information section) - individuals with severe anaphylaxis to egg which has previously required intensive care - individuals with severe asthma who have previously required intensive care for asthma exacerbation or who require regular oral steroids for the maintenance of asthma control, for example children who are currently taking oral steroids or who have been prescribed oral steroids in the past 14 days, unless LAIV is advised by their respiratory specialist - individuals receiving salicylate therapy (other than topical treatment for localised conditions) because of the association of Reye's syndrome with salicylates and wild-type influenza infection - individuals with unrepaired craniofacial malformations - pregnant individuals, see the UKHSA Inactivated Influenza PGD - Note: There is no need to specifically test eligible girls for pregnancy or to advise avoidance of pregnancy in those who have been recently vaccinated - individuals who are clinically severely immunodeficient due to a condition or immunosuppressive therapy such as: - o acute and chronic leukaemias - o lymphoma - HIV infection not suppressed by antiretroviral therapy - o cellular immune deficiencies - high dose corticosteroids (prednisolone at least 2mg/kg/day for a week or 1mg/kg/day for a month or equivalent)
+Criteria for inclusion - by a registered regidential care or purping home or registered dominiliary care (continued) by a registered residential care or nursing home or registered domiciliary care provider, who are directly involved in the care of vulnerable individuals who are at increased risk from exposure to influenza by a voluntary managed hospice provider, who are directly involved in the care of vulnerable individuals who are at increased risk from exposure to influenza through Direct Payments (personal budgets) or Personal Health Budgets, such as Personal Assistants, to deliver domiciliary care to individuals to deliver social care services and are in direct contact with those who are clinically vulnerable to flu, who receive care and support services from the social care provider Criteria for exclusion 2 Individuals (or their parents or carers) who have not given valid consent (or for whom a best-interests decision in accordance with the Mental Capacity Act 2005 , has not been obtained).
+For further information on consent, see Chapter 2 of the Green Book.
+Several resources are available to inform consent (see written information to be given to individual, parent or carer section).
+LAIV must not be given under this PGD to: children and infants under 2 years of age adults aged 18 years and over individuals who have received a dose of influenza vaccine for the current season, unless they are individuals aged 2 to less than 9 years in a clinical risk group category listed in Chapter 19 of the Green Book who should, in the first season they are vaccinated against influenza, receive a second dose of LAIV at least 4 weeks after the first dose individuals with a confirmed anaphylactic reaction to a previous dose of influenza vaccine individuals with a confirmed anaphylactic reaction to any component of LAIV (such as gelatine) or residue from the manufacturing process (such as gentamicin), with the exception of egg proteins (see additional information section) individuals with severe anaphylaxis to egg which has previously required intensive care individuals with severe asthma who have previously required intensive care for asthma exacerbation or who require regular oral steroids for the maintenance of asthma control, unless LAIV is advised by their respiratory specialist individuals receiving salicylate therapy (other than topical treatment for localised conditions) because of the association of Reye's syndrome with salicylates and wild-type influenza infection individuals with unrepaired craniofacial malformations pregnant individuals (see the UKHSA Inactivated influenza PGD) Note: There is no need to specifically test eligible girls for pregnancy or to advise avoidance of pregnancy in those who have been recently vaccinated individuals offered vaccination as part of an employer's occupational health scheme Refer to the UKHSA Inactivated influenza PGD for the following groups of excluded individuals: individuals who are clinically severely immunodeficient due to a condition or immunosuppressive therapy such as: (continued over page) acute and chronic leukaemias lymphoma (Some of page) o lymphoma